 Pretty simple.

-Test Results: When activated the transmitter and receiver create their encrypted link automatically.
-Reception distance was as advertised.
+Test Results: When activated, the transmitter and receiver create their encrypted link automatically.
+The reception distance was as advertised.
 Adding a high-gain 2.4 GHz directional antenna on the receive end could boost this receive distance 3 to 4 times, thus making the bug an even more potent eavesdropping device.
-The most surprising results involved clarity and sensitivity.
-Audio was crystal-clear, and any whispers in the area were picked up with ease.
+The most surprising results involved the clarity and sensitivity.
+The audio was crystal-clear, and any whispers in the area were picked up with ease.

 Detecting this bug was not easy.
-Several professional Technical Surveillance Countermeasures (TSCM) detection techniques were attempted.
-Only one succeeded reliably.
+Several professional Technical Surveillance Countermeasures (TSCM) detection techniques were tried, but only one detection method succeeded reliably.

-As a side note, if you are concerned about this type of attack you will need the help of a TSCM specialist to discover it.
-None of the cheap bug detection gadgets will find this bug.
+As a side note, if you are concerned about this type of attack you will need the help of a TSCM specialist to discover it, as none of the cheap bug detection gadgets would find this bug.

-When transmitting, a distinctive spread-spectrum waveform can be seen using a Spectrum Analyzer, as seen in the video below.
-When the 2.4 GHz bug is active it leaves a red, Bart Simpson haircut shape on the screen.
-When the bug is turned off, Wi-Fi and Bluetooth signals—previously obscured by the bug transmission—can be seen.
+When the bug is transmitting, a distinctive spread-spectrum waveform can be shown using a Spectrum Analyzer, as seen in the video below.
+When the 2.4 GHz bug is active, it leaves a distinctive red shape resembling Bart Simpson’s haircut on the screen.
+When the bug is turned off, Wi-Fi and Bluetooth signals that were previously obscured by the bug transmission can be seen.

 We invite you to learn more about Technical Surveillance Countermeasures (TSCM) services here.
 Or, contact us directly to engage our services.